sav-che/TL-2/Authors/Reuss, August Emanuel (Rudolf) von {std. A.E. Reuss}.md

-> [!cite] BHL link: this entry starts at [page 739](https://www.biodiversitylibrary.org/item/103624#page/753/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 739](https://www.biodiversitylibrary.org/page/33190210) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Reuss, August Emanuel \[Rudolf\] von (1811-1873), Bohemian physician, botanist, mineralogist and palaeontologist; Dr. med.
-Praha 1833; physician at Bilin 1834-1849; professor of mineralogy and geology at Praha 1849-1863; professor of mineralogy at the University, Wien 1863-1873. (*A.E.
-Reuss*).
+Praha 1833; physician at Bilin 1834-1849; professor of mineralogy and geology at Praha 1849-1863; professor of mineralogy at the University, Wien 1863-1873.
+**Abbreviated name**: *A.E.
+Reuss*

 #### Herbarium and types